SVT ECG Criteria (Supraventricular Tachycardia)

 Summary

-Physicians should know the criteria for a supraventricular tachycardia.
-Patients will exhibit a narrow QRS complex, an absent P wave, a heart rate greater than 150 bpm, and a regular rhythm.
+Physicians and ACLS providers must know the specific criteria for Supraventricular Tachycardia to effectively guide treatment.
+Patients will typically exhibit a narrow QRS complex, an absent or hidden P wave, a heart rate greater than 150 bpm, and a highly regular rhythm.
+However, careful differentiation is crucial: always be aware of edge cases like atrial flutter with a 2:1 block, rapid atrial fibrillation, sinus tachycardia, or an SVT presenting with a wide QRS complex due to aberrancy.

 More Free Resources to Keep You at Your Best